Valentine’s Day Decor Ideas

 Valentine's Day Decoration Ideas

 The “stitching part” is called Free Motion Embroidery.
 But don’t let that scare you!
-All it means is that you pull out your sewing machine, (dust it off first), lower the pressure feed, and add a darning foot.
+All it means is that you pull out your sewing machine (dust it off first), lower the pressure feed, and add a darning foot.

 When you start sewing, the fabric doesn’t move until you move it.
 So you just pull and push it in the direction you want it to go.
-In this case, the motion would be heart shape.
+In this case, the motion would be a heart shape.

 Guess what the best part is?
 It looks better if you sew outside the lines.